-Jenny Krichevsky received her BA in English Literature and her MA in English with a specialization in Composition and Rhetoric at the University of Massachusetts Amherst.
-Currently in at the comprehensive exams stage of the PhD, she is developing a dissertation project that investigates the ways in which transnational and multilingual families transmit literacy and language values across space and time, through generations and geopolitical boundaries.
-Jenny is also the Assistant Director of Writing Across the Curriculum at the UMass Amherst Writing Center, where she works with faculty, staff, and teaching graduate students to develop writing pedagogies in different departments.
-Outside of WAC work and comps, she spends time walking her puppy, scouting out the valley’s different fruit-picking spots, and invariably falling into various Twitter rabbit holes.
+Jenny received her BA in English Literature and her MA in English with a specialization in Composition and Rhetoric at the University of Massachusetts Amherst.
+Currently she is writing her dissertation project, which investigates the ways in which transnational and multilingual families transmit literacy and language values across space and time, through generations and geopolitical boundaries.
+Jenny is also a WID fellow in the department of Biochemistry and Molecular Biology, where she supports faculty and undergraduates in pedagogy and writing.
+Additionally, Jenny works with the Junior Year Writing Program and the University Writing Committee to develop programs and support writing at all stages of undergraduate learning.
+Outside of WAC/WID work and writing, she spends time walking her dog, scouting out the valley’s different fruit-picking spots, and invariably falling into various Twitter rabbit holes.

 I am a PhD Candidate in Composition and Rhetoric.
 My dissertation, "Women's Rhetorics of Space on Chicago's West Side, 1899-1910," is a historiography that explores the rhetorical practices of women who lived and worked at Hull House, a settlement house.
 Specifically, I examine Hull House women's claims to the spaces of home, neighborhood, and city.
 My areas of scholarly interest include feminist rhetorics, nineteenth-century rhetoric, rhetorics of space, and community literacy.
 Currently, I work as a writing consultant in the Graduate School's Office of Professional Development.
 Visit my website at www.lianemalinowski.com.